achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

+---
+title: Savaging Hap and Leonard
+layout: page
+---

-# Savaging Lansdale's Hap and Leonard
+# Adapting Joe R. Lansdale's Hap and Leonard

 Hap Collins and Leonard Pine are the main characters in series of novels and